polterguy/phosphorusfive-dox/chapter-5.md

 # Lambda Expressions

 This chapter contains some fairly advanced study topics.
 If this is your first encounter with P5, you would probably benefit from skipping it for now, and rather move on the to [next chapter](chapter-6.md).
-Later when you wish to dive really deep into P5, you can come back to this chapter, to acquire an understanding of the details.
+Later when you wish to dive deeper into P5, you can come back to this chapter, to acquire an understanding of the gory details.

 Lambda expressions are what truly makes Hyperlambda unique.
 Hyperlambda is nothing like your traditional programming language.
-For instance, Hyperlambda doesn't even contain the concept of *"variables"*.
+For instance, Hyperlambda doesn't even contain the notion of a *"variable"*.
 This is because everything is changeable, and potentially a variable - Including Hyperlambda execution instructions.
 This allows you to create lambda objects, that change their execution trees, during their execution.
 This opens up a whole new way of thinking in regards to programming, and does not, as far as I know, exist in any other programming languages out there.
-Arguably hence, Hyperlambda is the *"weirdest"* programming language on the planet.
-Technically for the record, Hyperlambda isn't even a programming language either.
-Hence, if you should learn only two programming languages, Hyperlambda should probably be one of theme.
-Simply since it allows you to *"think differently"* in regards to code and programming, which opens your mind, and creates a larger general vocabulary, and mental model for *understanding of the art of programming*.

 ## An overview of lambda expressions

 A lambda expression is declared with the type declaration of `:x:`.
-If you wish to create a lambda expression, you will have to make sure your node containing your expression, resembles something like the following; `_foo:x:/expression` - The `:x:` parts, makes sure the Hyperlambda parser, understands that the value of the previously defined **[_foo]** node is an expression.
+If you wish to create a lambda expression, you will have to make sure your node containing your expression, resembles something like the following; `_foo:x:/iterator1/iterator2` - The `:x:` parts, makes sure the Hyperlambda parser, understands that the value of the previously defined **[_foo]** node is an expression.

-The correct scientific name for lambda expressions is; *"Hyperdimensional boolean algebraic graph object expressions"*, because they allow you to use boolean algebra, to create sub tree results, out of other trees.
+**Definition, advanced part**; The correct scientific name for lambda expressions is; *"Hyperdimensional boolean algebraic graph object expressions"*, because they allow you to use boolean algebra, to create sub tree results, out of other trees.
 This results in creating a *"hyperplane"* through your graph objects, which again results in retrieving a sub-portion of your tree structures.
 If you imagine your graph objects as an n dimensional tree structure, then lambda expressions allows you to create n+1 dimensions through these graph objects.
 These expressions extracts a sub-portion of your tree, and yields its results, as a new tree.
 Each expression, creates a new *"dimension"* through your tree.
 Such dimensions are often referred to as *"hyperplanes"*.

 To make this easier to visualise, think of lambda expressions as the equivalent to tree structures as SQL is to tables.
 A lambda expression creates a new tree structure, from another source tree structure.
 This resulting tree structure can have zero, one, or more nodes in it.